dulibrarytech/oclc-reclamation/README.md

 [explained here](https://www.oclc.org/developer/api/oclc-apis/worldcat-metadata-api/sandbox-testing.en.html).

-For example, when running the `process_worldcat_records.py` script with the `set_holding` operation, your Sandbox WSKey can update your institution's actual holdings in WorldCat *even when using your Sandbox WSKey.* To avoid this, make sure your `input_file` consists exclusively of Test Sandbox Records[^*] (there should be no OCLC numbers for *real* WorldCat records).
+For example, when running the `process_worldcat_records.py` script with the `set_holding` operation, your

-In contrast, it is safe to use real WorldCat records when testing this script's `get_current_oclc_number` operation because it doesn't not update any records.
+*Sandbox WSKey can update your institution's actual holdings in WorldCat.* To avoid this, make sure your `input_file` consists exclusively of Test Sandbox Records.
+(Your WSKey approval email from OCLC should include the OCLC numbers for these Test Sandbox Records.)

-[^*]: Your WSKey approval email from OCLC should include these Test Sandbox Records.
-Use these OCLC numbers when testing the `set_holding` operation.
+In contrast, it is safe to use real WorldCat records when testing this script's `get_current_oclc_number` operation because it doesn't not update the records.

 ### Licenses